 The last point is the most important aspect for this exercise by far.
 After all, if a scene has no purpose, you shouldn’t waste your time writing it.
 It will just land on the editing room floor at the end of the project.

 The fact is, your outline should be purpose driven from the start.
 Every scene must propel your story forward.
 Each incident must have a reason for being there, something that fits in with the flow of the book.

 Outlining a how-to book

 If you’re writing a how-to book, your outline will be very different.
 I’d suggest that you create a table of contents, with bullet points for subheads.
 I often write a little paragraph describing the proposed text under each segment.

 I’d love to hear from fellow writers.
 What do you think?
-Do you use an outline?
+Is outlining a memoir realistic for you?
 Please post your thoughts in the comments below.